-- 1.0 Proposals for the merger or abolition of existing Colleges may be initiated by faculty members, or administrative officers of the university.
-The proponent(s) shall distribute a written proposal to the appropriate Dean(s).
-The proposal shall address employment options, informed by the current Collective Bargaining Agreements, for the affected faculty and for permanent staff. - 2.0 The proponent(s) shall distribute a written proposal to the Academic Planning Committee(s) of the affected College(s), which shall invite faculty representatives from any affected academic units to serve on the Committee(s) on an ad-hoc basis.
+- 1.0 Proposals for the merger or abolition of existing colleges may be initiated by faculty members, or administrative officers of the university.
+The proponent(s) shall distribute a written proposal to the appropriate dean(s).
+The proposal shall address employment options, informed by the current Collective Bargaining Agreements, for the affected faculty and for permanent staff. - 2.0 The proponent(s) shall distribute a written proposal to the Academic Planning Committee(s) of the affected college(s), which shall invite faculty representatives from any affected academic units to serve on the Committee(s) on an ad-hoc basis.
 The Committee(s) shall transmit its/ their recommendation(s) to the Dean(s) of the affected College(s).
-If the recommendation(s) is/ are negative, the proponents of the proposal shall have ten working days to offer additional arguments. - 3.0 The proposal shall be reviewed by the Dean(s) of the College(s) concerned. - 3.1 If the Dean(s) judge(s) that the proposal has no merit, this recommendation together with the original proposal shall be forwarded to the Provost.
-The Provost shall publicly announce to the faculty of the affected units the recommendation of the Dean(s) not to pursue further action.
-The faculty shall have ten working days to offer additional arguments. - 3.2 If the Dean(s) judge(s) that the proposal has merit, the Dean(s) shall then make recommendations to the Provost. - 4.0 The Provost shall form an ad hoc committee that will give the matter full and serious consideration.
-The committee shall comprise at least seven members, Dean(s) of the affected units, at least two department chairs or school directors, one tenured faculty member drawn from an uninvolved College, and at least three faculty from affected academic units elected by full-time faculty from the affected academic units.
-The committee shall then report its recommendations to the Dean(s) and the executive committee(s) (or equivalent) of the College(s) involved and to the Provost. - 5.0 A final proposal shall be made available to all full-time faculty from affected academic units.
+If the recommendation(s) is/ are negative, the proponents of the proposal shall have ten working days to offer additional arguments. - 3.0 The proposal shall be reviewed by the dean(s) of the college(s) concerned. - 3.1.
+If the dean(s) judge(s) that the proposal has no merit, this recommendation together with the original proposal shall be forwarded to the Provost.
+The Provost shall publicly announce to the faculty of the affected units the recommendation of the dean(s) not to pursue further action.
+The faculty shall have ten working days to offer additional arguments. - 3.2.
+If the dean(s) judge(s) that the proposal has merit, the dean(s) shall then make recommendations to the Provost. - 4.0 The Provost shall form an ad hoc committee that will give the matter full and serious consideration.
+The committee shall comprise at least seven members, dean(s) of the affected units, at least two department chairs or school directors, one tenured faculty member drawn from an uninvolved college, and at least three faculty from affected academic units elected by tenured and probationary faculty from the affected academic units.
+The committee shall then report its recommendations to the dean(s) and the executive committee(s) (or equivalent) of the college(s) involved and to the Provost. - 5.0 A final proposal shall be made available to all tenured and probationary faculty from affected academic units.
 These faculty members shall vote on the proposal.
-The results of the vote shall be transmitted to the Dean(s) and all subsequent reviewing bodies. - 6.0 The Provost shall evaluate the report and submit a recommendation with comments to the Committees on Academic Policy and Planning and on Academic Resources and Planning.
-A complete report including the proposal and a record of the responses of the subsequent reviewing bodies will be sent forward to these committees. - 7.0 The Senate Committees on Academic Policy and Planning and on Academic Resources and Planning shall present their recommendations to the Senate, which shall recommend action to the President.
+The results of the vote shall be transmitted to the dean(s) and all subsequent reviewing bodies. - 6.0 The Provost shall evaluate the report and submit a recommendation with comments to the Committees on Academic Policy and Planning and on University Resources and Planning.
+A complete report including the proposal and a record of the responses of the subsequent reviewing bodies will be sent forward to these committees. - 7.0 The Senate Committees on Academic Policy and Planning and on University Resources and Planning shall present their recommendations to the Senate, which shall recommend action to the President.